Provost’s Initiative on Teaching Advancement (PITA)

-Grant recipients are expected to participate in the Annual Faculty Retreat in Spring 2018 as well as campus-wide workshops on teaching advancement.
+Grant recipients are expected to participate in the Annual Faculty Retreat in the Spring as well as campus-wide workshops on teaching advancement.
 In addition, all final reports will be shared with the campus community.

 The TAB will evaluate proposals and present recommendations for awards to the Provost.
 Selection criteria include: